 7. Record the time taken for pressure to drop from 100Pa to 60Pa. if less than 7 minutes then room seal test has failed

-From time to time we see leakage rates specified that are confusing m3/h with l/s.
-ATTMA has recommended leakage rates for different types of buildings, but if m3/h is interchanged with l/s you allow a permeability rate that is substantially leakier.
-In fact, 3.6 times greater.
+From time to time, we see leakage rates specified that are confusing m3/h with L/s.
+ATTMA has recommended leakage rates for different types of buildings, but if m3/h is interchanged with L/s you allow a permeability rate that is 3.6 times greater.
+Building envelopes are measured in m3/h, ductwork air flows and façade lab tests are measured in l/s.
+It’s important we don’t get them confused.

 Appendix A in ATTMA on how to calculate ‘air change rate’ from measured values, specifically clause A.1.8.